 7. Sweat wicking long sleeve top

-I always carry a seat wicking long sleeve top like these below as part of our winter vacation packing list.
+I always carry a sweat wicking long sleeve top like these as part of our winter vacation packing list.
 They are great for hiking and are easy to dry out!
 Merino wool is also great for the cold so that is always another option!

 8. T shirts

 We usually carry enough shirts to last for a week, so roughly 5, usually on our winter trips we reuse a few shirts so a week’s worth could last us for 2 weeks.

 9. Pajama pants and top